ujjwalguptaofficial/fortjs-doc/docs/tutorial/guard.md

 Description: "Description about guard component in fortjs"
 ---

-Guard is security layer on top of Worker.
+Guard is security layer on top of Worker which means it is called after controller is initiated.
 It contols whether a request should be allowed to call the **Worker**.

 The guard is useful for -
 * Validation of data.